Slave Falls generating station

 Future work plan may require lowered water levels for extended period

 Any long-term plan for Slave Falls will require work over multiple years and may involve a 1 to 2 metre (about 3 to 6 feet) drop in water level between the Slave Falls and Pointe du Bois generating stations.
 While any reduction in water level will be temporary, it may need to continue for an extended period to accommodate the work.

 Public & Indigenous feedback

 We understand any decision made with respect to Slave Falls – including potential lowering of water levels – will affect local residents, Indigenous resource users, recreational waterway users, and visitors to Whiteshell Provincial Park.

 In 2020, we informed anyone who might be affected by the planned or potential work at Slave Falls.
 We also invited those who live along or use the waterway to provide feedback through an online survey on the potential effects of any work involving lowered water levels, so we could better understand the impacts.

-This input will inform our work plan and help us find ways to avoid or limit impacts where possible.
+This input is informing our work plan and helping us find ways to avoid or limit impacts where possible.